In this article, we investigate what is MES manufacturing, how does it work, and how to get the most out of it with the right software.

 The key functions of a manufacturing execution system include:

-Collect valuable information on your production lines, so you can improve your manufacturing processes.
+Collect valuable information on your production lines to improve your manufacturing processes.

-Easily manage your staff and even equipment from the shop floor to maximize their utility.
+Easily manage your staff, overall equipment effectiveness, and other resources from the shop floor to maximize their utility.

 Effortlessly track your production progress and see the status of operations in real-time.

-MES systems allow you to perform quality checks, which will help with address production variations and enhance product quality.
+MES systems allow you or your quality manager checks, which will help address production variations and enhance product quality.

 As you can see the entire production process, you can easily see in which areas of your production where productivity is lacking.